Robert Russell Bennett: Broadway arranger

 In contrast, Rodgers allowed Bennett a greater degree of autonomy.
 The pair had first collaborated in 1927, but the majority of their partnership occurred in the 1940s and 1950s.
 While scoring Oklahoma! in 1943, Bennett proved himself invaluable by reworking an elaborate and possibly out-of-place selection into the title song.
 His most legendary contribution to the partnership, however, occurred during the scoring of the television series Victory at Sea (1952–53).

-Richard Rodgers contributed twelve basic themes for the series, with three earmarked for the first episode, but those who worked on the series attribute its eleven-and-a-half hours worth of music principally to Bennett.
-An examination of Rodgers' manuscripts for Victory at Sea reveals only seventeen pages of sheet music, so it is apparent that Bennett contributed most of the musical score.
+Richard Rodgers contributed twelve basic themes for the series, with three earmarked for the first episode; Rodgers's Victory at Sea manuscripts total seventeen pages.
+The Rodgers themes total about twelve minutes of music, and are employed by Bennett in a bit more than two hours of the series' scoring, which amounts to more than 11-1/2 hours of orchestra music.

-Rodgers wrote, “I give him [the credit] without undue modesty, for making my music sound better than it was.”
+Rodgers commented on Bennett's Victory at Sea contributions: "I give him [the credit] without undue modesty, for making my music sound better than it was."